 As mentioned earlier, the Directorate of Fisheries is responsible for the day-to-day implementation of Fishery Regulations; however, at sea surveillance is primarily the remit of the Icelandic Coast Guard.
-The Directorate has 61 staff (2017) located at 6 offices throughout the country with its headquarters in Akureyri Error!
-Bookmark not defined.
-(Error!
-Reference source not found.).
+The Directorate has 61 staff (2017) located at 6 offices throughout the country with its headquarters in Akureyri67.
+An organisational chart for the Directorate is provided below.